karammulc/Karas-Jams-Case-Study/Cleaning & Exploration.md

 Four separate json files were received but were combined prior to upload by utilizing Python.
 This process resulted in one large CSV.

-I am new to Python, so Claude AI was leveraged for assistance in this process.
+I am new to Python, so Claude was leveraged for assistance in this process.

 ```Python
 import json